The Bacton Altar Cloth, a rare survival of Elizabeth I's wardrobe, on display at her former home

 Hear more about how the Bacton Altar Cloth was identified as a piece of Elizabeth's clothing from Eleri Lynn, Collections Curator at Historic Royal Palaces; Ruth E. Richardson, historian and author of the life of Blanche Parry; and Charles Hunter, former warden at Bacton Church, in this short film.

-Displayed alongside the Bacton Altar Cloth will be the iconic Rainbow Portrait, on loan from Hatfield House, which depicts Elizabeth I wearing a gown that bears a striking resemblance to the cloth.
+Displayed alongside the Bacton Altar Cloth was the iconic Rainbow Portrait, on loan from Hatfield House, which depicts Elizabeth I wearing a gown that bears a striking resemblance to the cloth.

 The portrait — attributed to Marcus Gheeraerts the Younger — was commissioned by Robert Cecil and is filled with symbolism including motifs of eyes and ears.